-Radiation can be aimed at the tumor from a machine outside the body.
+A machine can aim radiation at the tumor.
 This is called external beam radiation.

 Radiation can also be given by putting small pellets (seeds) of radiation in or near the tumor.
-This is called brachytherapy (BRAKE-ee-THAIR-uh-pee).
+This is called brachytherapy.

 Sometimes, both types of radiation are used.

 Side effects of radiation treatments

 If your doctor suggests radiation treatment, talk about what side effects might happen.
 Side effects depend on the type of radiation that’s used and the area being treated.
 Common side effects of radiation are:

 Most side effects get better after treatment ends.
 Some might last longer.
 Talk to your cancer care team about what you can expect during and after treatment.

 Chemo is the short word for chemotherapy, the use of drugs to fight cancer.
 The drugs are often given through a needle into a vein.
 These drugs go into the blood and spread through the body.